bsolomon1124/misc/azure/azure_notes.md

 **Role**: a set of permissions, like "Read-only" or "Contributor," that users can be granted to access an Azure service instance.

+> Role-based access control (RBAC) provides _fine-grained_ access management for Azure resources, enabling you to grant users only the rights they need to perform their jobs.
+RBAC is provided at no additional cost to all Azure subscriber.

 RBAC examples:

 - Allow one user to manage VMs in a subscription, and another user to manage virtual networks